 PROGRAM INFORMATION

-This is an interdisciplinary program between the College of Education and the College of Arts and Sciences.
-It combines the expertise of both faculties to provide a curriculum in pedagogy, second language acquisition, sociocultural theory, sociolinguistics, instructional technology, statistics, and research design.
+This is an interdisciplinary doctoral program between in the College of Education and the College of Arts and Sciences.
+It combines the expertise of both faculties from Foreign Languages and Instructional Technology to provide a curriculum in pedagogy, second language acquisition, sociocultural theory, sociolinguistics, pragmatics, instructional technology, statistics, and research design.
 The goal of the program is to prepare students for careers in academia.

 Accreditation